secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 3. Click on the **Save** button to save the tracker
 4. Once the tracker is set up, it will appear in the trackers grid
-5. Expand the tracker's row and click on the **Fetch resources** button to make the first snapshot of the web page resources
+5. Expand the tracker's row and click on the **Update** button to make the first snapshot of the web page resources
 6. Once the tracker has fetched the resources, they will appear in the resources grid.
-You'll notice that there are nearly two hundred resources used for the Reddit home page!
+You'll notice that there are nearly 80 resources used for the GitHub home page!
 In the case of large and complex pages like this one, it's recommended to have multiple separate trackers, e.g. one per logical functionality domain, to avoid overwhelming the developer with too many resources and consequently changes they might need to track.
-Let's say we're only interested in resources that are used for the Single-Sign-On (SSO) functionality.
+Let's say we're only interested in "vendored" resources.
-7. To filter out all resources that are not related to SSO, we'll use the `Resource filter/mapper` feature.
+7. To filter out all resources that are not "vendored", we'll use the `Resource filter/mapper` feature.
 Click on the pencil icon next to the tracker's name to edit the tracker and update the following properties:

 <table class="su-table">
 <tbody>